Competitions & Guide to Competing

 TFS generally advocates that fencers travel to competitions and do them as a group, especially the first one!

 Competing is extremely stressful at first.
-Injuries and upsets are common, however after a while they will be enjoying a long day out of sport with friends.
+Injuries and upsets are common, however after a while they will be enjoying a long day of sport out with friends.
 It's our focus to ensure your child learns to lose (and win) with grace.
 There is a long period of small incremental improvement which leads to a lasting enjoyment.

 Region Fencing